ZhangYizhe/DNADigitalDataStorage/EncodingAndDecodingMethodProspect.md

 # Encoding and decoding method prospect

+For now, reseachers main directions are

+1. How to decrease cost of reading and writing.
+2. How to utilise a mathematic scheme to decrease error.
+3. How to use a way to save data as a SQL method.

 1. A two-to-one correspondence where a binary zero was represented by either an adenine or cytosine and a binary one was represented by a guanine or thymine.

 2. A simple code where bits were mapped one-to-one with bases, which had the shortcoming that it led to long runs of the same base, the sequencing of which is error-prone.